 To edit traffic rules of wanted account, click on Edit Traffic rules for the chosen website.

-STEP 4: Now you will see the Tracker traffic rules of the selected account.
+STEP 3: Now you will see the Traffic filtering rules of the selected account.
 There are three tabs: Hostname rules, Country rules, and Page URL rules.
 Next, we explain what can be done on each tab and how they affect the data coming to your Leadfeeder account.

 Hostname rules are the first seen by Leadfeeder.
 These are set automatically when you sign up.
 However, if they need to be modified due to a change in your site, or issues they can be.
 If there is no trouble, we recommend leaving them alone.